Betty Gikonyo: Early life and education

-Her first major medical encounter was when her mother was diagnosed with cancer when Gikonyo was 14 years old.
-But her biggest inspiration to pursue a medical career came from her elder brother, Dr Wallace Kahugu, because her mother spoke highly of him.
+Her first major medical encounter was when her mother was diagnosed with cancer when Gìkonyo was 14 years old.
+However, her biggest inspiration to pursue a medical career came from her elder brother, Dr Wallace Kahūgū, because her mother spoke highly of him.

-Gikonyo went on to attend the University of Nairobi School of Medicine, where she received a Bachelor of Medicine and Bachelor of Surgery (MBChB) in 1975.
+Gìkonyo went on to attend the University of Nairobi School of Medicine, where she received a Bachelor of Medicine and Bachelor of Surgery (MBChB) in 1975.
 She went on to obtain a Master of Medicine in Pediatrics, with a bias in pediatric cardiology from the same university.
 Later she completed a post doctoral fellowship in pediatric cardiology from the University of Minnesota in the United States.
-In the 2000s while she served as the CEO at Karen Hospital, she undertook a Master of Business Administration (MBA) from Daystar University.
+In the 2000s – while she was the CEO at Karen Hospital – she undertook a Master of Business Administration (MBA) from Daystar University.

 Karen Hospital and the Heart Runs

-Together with her husband, Betty Gikonyo raised US$14 million to build the Karen Hospital.
+Together with her husband, Betty Gìkonyo raised US$14 million to build the Karen Hospital.
 Of this, US$8 million came from Kenya Commercial Bank, a loan that the hospital has since repaid.
 The hospital was constructed between 2003 and March 2006.
 It had 450 employees as at 2015.
 The hospital also has satellite branches in Chester House (in Nairobi's city centre), Karatina, Meru, Nyeri, Nakuru, Kitengela and Mombasa.
-She plans to open a Betty Gikonyo School of Nursing in Ngong.
+She plans to open a Betty Gìkonyo School of Nursing in Ngong.

-As part of her charity work, Gikonyo co-founded the Heart to Heart foundation, an organisation that raises funds for poor children suffering from heart ailments.
+As part of her charity work, Gìkonyo co-founded the Heart to Heart foundation, an organization that raises funds for poor children suffering from heart ailments.
 In 1993, she (together with her husband) pioneered the Heart Runs, annual charity events today known as the Karen Hospital Heart Run (or the Heart to Heart Foundation Run) and the Mater Heart Run.
 The Mater Heart Run attracted an estimated 60,000 participants in 2015.

 Personal life

-She is married to Daniel Gikonyo, a cardiologist, Karen Hospital co-founder and the long-standing personal doctor of Kenya's third president Mwai Kibaki.
+She is married to Daniel Gìkonyo, a cardiologist, Karen Hospital co-founder and the long-standing personal doctor of Kenya's third president Mwai Kibaki.

 They met at the University of Nairobi during her second year and were married in June 1974.
-She is a mother of 3 grownup children (a cardiologist, an epidemiologist and a poet).
+She is a mother of three grownup children (a cardiologist, an epidemiologist and a poet).